Five Highlights from a Year of Film Photography

 Personal Work

-It’s been one year since I decided to search for the film camera my father-in-law had given me a few years ago, connect a lens to it and shoot my first roll of film.
-I didn’t read any “how to(s)” ahead of time, had no clue what I was doing and started shooting just like it was a digital camera.
+It’s been one year of film photography.
+One day, out of the blue, I decided to search for the film camera my father-in-law gave me a few years ago, connect a lens to it and shoot my first roll of film.
+I didn’t read any “how to(s)” ahead of time, had no clue what I was doing, and started shooting just like it was a digital camera.

 Lesson learned; my first scans were less than impressive and I quickly realized I needed a lot of help.
 Since then, I’ve spent a lot of time pouring over articles on Shoot It With Film‘s website, plus shooting a lot of rolls of film.

-It’s been a lot of trial and error, but film breathed new life into my photography when I needed it the most.
+It’s been a lot of trial and error, but film breathed new life into my photography when I needed it.
 I became interested again in shooting things that bring me joy, besides family photography.
 Plus, the delayed gratification of receiving my scans with the final results is semi torturous, yet very rewarding.

 Here are my top 5 highlights from a year of shooting film.